Dehme

-Dehme is a village in the town of Bad Oeynhausen in the District Minden-Lübbecke, Regierungsbezirk Detmold.
+Dehme is a village near the town of Bad Oeynhausen in Germany.
+It is part of the District Minden-Lübbecke, Regierungsbezirk Detmold.

 The village is located at the south side of the Wiehen Hills and the west bank of the river Weser.

-The first written mention of Dehme is from Bishop Benno II. from Osnabrück in his testament in the year 1088.
+The first written mention of Dehme was in 1088, when Bishop Benno II of Osnabrück referred to "Dehem" in his will.

-The DENIOS AG is based in the former brickworks which closed lower 1984th.
+The DENIOS AG is based in the former brickworks which closed in 1984.